ThomasByr/tor-brute/README.md

 - use threads
 - create a cli
 - unique progression bar for all users (so this is not spammy)
+- removed color and emotes from streams that don't support it

 </details>